ojonatan/udacity.com-nd004-p1-portfolio-website/README.md

 * Less watcher is painfully slow on my Laptop.
 20 seconds from changing .less files until live reload kicks in.

+* W3C Jigsaw validation for the CSS files fails both for *Slick.js* and *Bootstrap* in it's native code.

 ## Installation

 ```